 Valid passport – all applicants who wish to obtain an ETA must hold a valid passport that remains as such for at least another 6 months from the date of arrival in Canada.
 Also, keep in mind that an expired passport also means an expired ETA.

 An email address – since the application process is entirely online, you will receive the ETA via email.
 That is why you need an address to which you have access.

 Means of payment – for the same reason as above, you need to have an online means of payment. iVisa accepts multiple methods.
 You can use a credit or a debit card, but PayPal, Alipay, and WeChat are accepted as well.

 Meeting the requirements is an easy task since you may already have all of the above.
-Nevertheless, there is one more thing you must do, and that is to fill in the application form.
-That is easy as well, and it should not take you more than 20 minutes to complete.
+Nevertheless, there is one more thing you must do: fill in the application form.
+That is easy as well, and it should not take more than 20 minutes to complete.
 If you need help, iVisa has an excellent support service that can help you 24/7.
 The service is free of charge.